Kendall Hart: Alicia Minshew

-Storyline
+Storylines

 1993–1995

-Given up for adoption as a baby, Kendall Hart is raised in Florida by her adoptive parents, Alice and Bill Hart.
+Placed for adoption as a baby, Kendall Hart is raised in Florida by her adoptive parents, Alice and Bill Hart.
 They keep her adoption a secret from her until she overhears them discussing it late one night.
 Though raised by loving parents, Kendall feels displaced all her life and when she is old enough she accesses her adoption papers.
 When she learns that her birth mother is her childhood idol, Erica Kane, she dreams of a mother-daughter reunion and of basking in her idol's approval.
-She arrives in Pine Valley, Pennsylvania as a teenage runaway and aspires to a job at Enchantment, her mother's cosmetics company, keeping her identity a secret at first.
+She arrives in Pine Valley, Pennsylvania as a teenage runaway and asks for a job at Enchantment, her mother's cosmetics company, but keeps her identity a secret at first.
 Erica hires Kendall as her personal assistant to help plan her wedding to Count Dimitri Marick.
 In April 1993 Erica's mother, Mona Kane Tyler, recognizes a familiar birthmark on Kendall's neck, identical to the birthmark she saw on Erica's firstborn when she held her as a baby.
 Mona suspects Kendall is the daughter Erica bore at 14 after being raped on her 14th birthday by movie actor Richard Fields.
 Fields had hoped to act in a film that Eric Kane, Erica's father, was producing.
 Young Erica had suppressed the memories but they return in May 1993 after learning Kendall is her daughter.
 Meanwhile, Kendall reveals to Myrtle that Erica is her mother, showing her adoption papers listing Erica's name.
-Jealous of the attention her half-sister Bianca Montgomery receives after a horse-riding accident in May 1993, Kendall blurts out her real identity to Erica, who welcomes the young woman into her life as her daughter and invites her to live with her.
+Jealous of the attention her half-sister Bianca Montgomery receives after a horse-riding accident in May 1993, Kendall blurts out her real identity to Erica.
+Erica welcomes Kendall into her life as her daughter and invites Kendall to live with her.